Aivosto's Visual Basic tips

-Aivosto Project Analyzer, especially its Project NameCheck add-in, will be useful with tasks related to ensuring good naming conventions.
+Project Analyzer, especially its Project NameCheck add-in, is useful with tasks related to ensuring good naming conventions.
 It alarms if it finds a non-standard name, like a one-letter variable, textbox named Text1, and a global variable missing "g".
 It even measures how long and descriptive names you use.
 You can completely customize for your own coding style.

 Document the structure of your project - which module does what, and which modules call which one.